freesurfer-rge/slothpu/docs/overview.md

 - Input and output modules, which will be memory-mapped

-With 8 registers, the 'register selection' portion of each instruction will consume 9 of the 16 available bits.
+With 8 registers, the 'register selection' portion of each instruction will consume 9 of the 16 available bits (since we need to identify two input registers and one output register).
 The remaining 7 bits allow for 128 different instructions, which is far more than we need.
 Furthermore, if some instructions do not require three registers